An underwater experience teaches Coral Brown about the yogic wisdom of going with the flow.

 I grew up on the water.
 When I was a child in Bird Creek, Alaska, my family drew our cooking and drinking water straight from the creek.
 I spent summers in Rhode Island swimming, canoeing, bodysurfing, and generally spending as much time in the rivers and the ocean as I possibly could.
 Today, I kayak and surf year round, teach yoga on the beach, and am a student of Shiva Rea, whose Prana Flow Yoga is deeply influenced by water and the way it flows.
 There are few things in life I am more passionate about than increasing awareness about our planet’s most vital resource.

-So it seemed natural to participate in the underwater cover shoot for this issue about honoring and protecting the Earth’s waters.
+So it seemed natural to participate in the underwater cover shoot for the May 2011 issue about honoring and protecting the Earth’s waters.
 I was enthralled by the prospect of holding poses while submerged, and at the same time evoking the many elements of water—her healing and nourishing powers, her profound beauty and fierceness, her spirit.

 Comfortable as I am in the water, I found myself getting flustered, even slightly panicked, once we started to work on the shoot.
 I’d been told to expect the work to be challenging, but this was more difficult than I had imagined.
 I struggled to hold my breath for as long as possible, exhaling just the right amount of breath through my mouth so that I floated gently underwater, without sinking to the bottom or rising to the surface.
 At the same time, I had to come into a pose without gravity, manage fabric as it flowed and wrapped itself around my body, keep my eyes open, and let my face be relaxed and calm.